Collaborative Post by James Shore, Founder of LabradorTrainingHQ.com and Lisa Tamayo, CEO of Scollar

 After lawn chemicals are applied, it takes about 48 hours for them to be absorbed into the grass and soil.
 Your pets are breathing, walking, playing and eating in the treated grass.
 The treated lawn grass rubs their legs and bellies, the spots which they tend to lick.
 Pets that have their water bowls placed outdoors near or in the grass often spill it and drink it and, therefore, are exposed to toxic chemicals.

-- Keep your pooch away from treated lawns.
+- Keep your pets away from treated lawns.

 - When you treat your lawn with chemicals, keep your pets and children away from the garden for about two days or until it has been completely absorbed.